Born In: Hong Kong

-Louise Minchin is one of the most popular faces of television, who works for the world renowned news channel ‘BBC’.
-In the sixteen years that she has spent working for the channel, Minchin has contributed as an anchor on various news shows, and has also served as a relief presenter in the absence of her colleagues.
-Minchin won the hearts of many football enthusiasts with her coverage ofr the ‘2006 FIFA World Cup’, for which she travelled extensively.
-Though she has worked round the clock for years, Minchin finds time to pursue her other interests.
+Louise Minchin is a famous British journalist and news presenter, best known for co-hosting the BBC One program Breakfast.
+She hosted the program for the final time on September 15, 2021.
+In the twenty years at the BBC, Minchin contributed as an anchor on various news shows, and also served as a relief presenter in the absence of her colleagues.
+Minchin won the hearts of many football enthusiasts with her coverage of the 2006 FIFA World Cup, for which she travelled extensively.
+Though she has worked round the clock for years, Minchin finds time to pursue other interests.
 Many people know her as an adventure enthusiast and an explorer, who has travelled to distant places around the world.
 Minchin has a fascination for racing bikes and water skiing.
 She once achieved an incredible feat by covering 329 miles in a matter of 3 days on her bike.
-She has also taken part in a triathlon as a part of the ‘BBC Breakfast Christmas Challenge’.
-Not many of her admirers know that Minchin is an expert at water skiing, and has also helped many enthusiasts in mastering the sport.
+She has also taken part in a triathlon as a part of the BBC Breakfast Christmas Challenge.
+Not many know that Minchin is an expert at water skiing, and has also helped many enthusiasts in mastering the sport.

 Minchin grabbed the limelight after joining ‘BBC Radio Live’ in 1998, a national radio initiative of the British Broadcasting Television.

-Minchin is well remembered by BBC folks for her contribution to the show ‘BBC Breakfast’.
-The opportunity came knocking at her door in 2006, during presenter Sian Williams’ absence.
-Minchin co-hosted the show along with journalist Kate Silverton, and continued being a part of the show even after Williams returned.
+Minchin is known for her contribution to the show BBC Breakfast.
+The opportunity to host the show came in 2006, during the regular presenter Sian Williams’ absence.
+Minchin co-hosted the show along with Kate Silverton, and continued being a part of the show even after Williams return.

-In 2008, Minchin was chosen to host the show ‘Missing Live’.
+In 2008, Minchin was chosen to host the show Missing Live.
 The show was aired for four weeks during the first experiment.
-The show surfaced again during the next two years, both these seasons lasted four weeks each.
+The show was telecast again during the next two years, both these seasons lasted four weeks each.

 Minchin was given another new assignment in 2008.
-She was asked to host the show ‘Sunday Live’ on ‘BBC One’ along with news reporter Colin Jackson.
+She was asked to host the show Sunday Live on BBC One, along with news reporter Colin Jackson.

-Minchin has also hosted the show ‘BBC News At One’, an afternoon news bulletin on several occasions.
-She had appeared as a substitute on this show, which is mostly hosted by the reporters ‘Sophie Raworth’ and ‘Kate Silverton’.
+Minchin on several occasions also hosted the show BBC News At One, an afternoon news bulletin.
+She had appeared as a substitute on this show, which is mostly hosted by Sophie Raworth and Kate Silverton.

-She hosted several episodes of ‘The One Show’ in 2010, as a relief presenter.
-Minchin was also busy with episodes of ‘BBC Breakfast’ during the same year.
+She hosted several episodes of The One Show in 2010, as a relief presenter.
+Minchin was also busy with episodes of BBC Breakfast’ during the same year.

-Minchin collaborated with famous Rugby player and television presenter Gethin Jones for the documentary series ‘Crime and Punishment’.
+Minchin collaborated with famous Rugby player and television presenter Gethin Jones for the documentary series Crime and Punishment.
 The show was first aired in 2012.
-The same year, Minchin hosted the ‘5 Live’ show named ‘Drive’, replacing the original host Aasmah Mir.
+The same year, Minchin hosted the ‘5 Live’ show named Drive, replacing the original host Aasmah Mir.

-Though Minchin has hosted hundreds of episodes as a News presenter, she is most remembered for being an anchor of the show ‘BBC Breakfast’.
+Though Minchin hosted hundreds of episodes as a news presenter, she is most remembered for being an anchor of the BBC Breakfast.
 She has been associated with the show for almost a decade since 2006.